Android Central Verdict

 The main triple-camera array is largely unchanged from the previous OnePlus flagship.
 It's centered around a 48-megapixel Sony IMX 586 sensor behind an f/1.6 lens, with optical stabilization.
 Telephoto duties are taken care of thanks to a 3X 8-megapixel sensor behind an f/2.4 lens, also with OIS.
 And the ultrawide camera is an f/2.2 16-megapixel shooter without stabilization.
 The biggest hardware change compared to the 7T is the ultrawide camera's new macro photography capability.
 Tap the flower icon in the camera app and you'll be able to capture your subject close-up, in minute detail.
 It's hardly killer app for the 7T Pro, but it does augment the already competent photographic loadout of this phone.

-While the OnePlus 7T Pro can't challenge what Huawei or Apple is doing with computational photography and super-sized sensors, the phone's triple-camera array is more than capable of capturing great photos for social media, printouts or desktop wallpaper use.
+While the OnePlus 7T Pro can't challenge what Huawei, Samsung or Apple is doing with computational photography and super-sized sensors, the phone's triple-camera array is more than capable of capturing great photos for social media, printouts or desktop wallpaper use.

-In particular, I've been impressed with how far OnePlus's Nightscape mode has come since it debuted a year ago.
+In particular, I've been impressed with how far OnePlus's Nightscape mode has come since it debuted in 2018.
 This is one notable area where OnePlus predictably beats Samsung, whose more expensive handsets still struggles to take good photos in the dark.

 In terms of video, recording via the ultrawide camera is finally supported on the 7T Pro, however resolution is limited to 1080p.
 This is one of a handful of areas where OnePlus still seems to lag behind the more expensive flagships in terms of video capture.
 Nevertheless, if you're content to operate at Full HD, as I suspect most of us are, you'll still be able to capture impressive, smooth video.

 Should you buy the OnePlus 7T Pro?
 Yes!